Reizeron/R0_Lorescape/Topics/Factions/native Breton factions.md

 Class;Noble Class;Savant Class;Agent Author;R-Zero
-The primary native Breton factions are the [[royal courts]] of the local kingdoms with their traditional mediators the [[Direnni]], the [[regional temples]] of the divines and the many [[knightly orders]] associated with either of those.
+The primary native Breton factions are the [[royal courts]] of the local kingdoms, the free [[highland clans]], the clan [[Direnni]], the regional temples of the divines and the countless [[knightly orders]] associated with all of the above.
 The [[University of Gwylim]] also wields considerable influence as the foremost seat of learning.